Giacomo Andrea da Ferrara

 Luca Pacioli wrote that Giacomo Andrea was almost like a brother to Leonardo da Vinci.
-Giacomo Andrea, active by the 1480s, drew a prototypical Vitruvian Man which may have served as the basis for Leonardo's drawing, or have been conceived alongside it as a collaborative effort.
+Giacomo Andrea, active by the 1480s, drew a prototypical Vitruvian Man which may have served as the basis for Leonardo's drawing, or may have been conceived alongside it as a collaborative effort.

 Giacomo Andrea was very loyal to the Sforza family.
 After the occupation of Milan by the French, he is said to have plotted against the French.
 He was put on trial and sentenced to death.
 Archbishop Pallavicini attempted to plead for his innocence.
 Giacomo Andrea was publicly beheaded on 12 May 1500.
 His body was quartered and placed on four different gates of the city.
 Leonardo da Vinci did not plot against the French, but instead went into their service.